 5. Mind in Kingston’s Services

-Other services are provided by phone or video, including Counselling, the Telephone Support Service, Get Set to Go, Art Workshops, Wellbeing Wednesdays and Mental Health Awareness Training.
+Services that are provided by phone or video, include the Counselling Service, Get Set to Go, Art Workshops, Wellbeing Wednesdays and Mental Health Awareness Training.
 Please visit our social media pages for updates on courses, services and other (mostly free) initiatives.

 6. Reviewing this page